tensorflow/tensorrt/tftrt/examples/image_classification/README.md

 `--data_dir`: Path to the ImageNet TFRecord validation files.

-`--use_trt`: Convert the graph to a TensorRT graph.
+`--use_tftrt`: Convert the graph to a TensorRT graph.

 `--precision`: Precision mode to use, in this case FP16.